ioer-dresden/carto-lab-docker/docs/developers.md

 ```

 !!! tip
     Do not modify `docker-compose.yml`.
-Having a vamilla `docker-compose.yml` allows you to to git pull latest upstream changes, without loosing your customizations in `docker-compose.override.yml` (i.e. added to `.gitignore`).
+Having a vanilla `docker-compose.yml` allows you to git pull latest upstream changes without losing your customizations in `docker-compose.override.yml` (which is included in `.gitignore`).

 4. **Recreate the container:**
    ```bash